Background pattern

 • Light intolerance.

-In addition to the previous adverse reactions, the following adverse reactions have been reported for tegafur in combination with uracil:
+In addition to the above adverse reactions, the following adverse reactions have been reported for tegafur in combination with uracil:

 Very common side effects (may affect more than 1 in 10 people):

-• Reduction in the number of red or white blood cells or platelets (anemia, thrombocytopenia, leucopenia, neutropenia), bone marrow depression causing a reduction in blood cells.
+• Reduction in the number of red blood cells, white blood cells, or platelets (anemia, thrombocytopenia, leucopenia, neutropenia), bone marrow depression causing a reduction in blood cells.
 These side effects may cause weakness, make infections more likely, increase the risk of bleeding, or cause bruising.
-If you experience symptoms such as these, talk to your doctor.
-They will advise you whether to stop treatment for a while or change the dose.
+If you experience symptoms like these, talk to your doctor.
+He/she will indicate whether you should stop treatment for a while or change the dose.

-• Nausea, mouth sores, anorexia, and abdominal pain.
+• Nausea, mouth ulcers, anorexia, and abdominal pain.

-• Increased levels of certain liver enzymes (ALT, AST).
+• Increased blood levels of certain liver enzymes (ALT, AST).

 Common side effects (may affect up to 1 in 10 people):